cwendorf/EASI/docs/functions/plotDensity.md

 ### Values

-The returned plot contain distributions for the groups or variables.
+The returned plot contains densities for the groups or variables.